fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v3.1.0/Add-AzureRmApplicationGatewayBackendHttpSettings.md

 ### Example 1: Add back-end HTTP settings to an application gateway
 ```
-PS C:\>$AppGw = Get-AzureRmApplicationGateway -Name "ApplicationGateway01" -ResourceGroupName "ResourceGroup01"
+PS C:\> $AppGw = Get-AzureRmApplicationGateway -Name "ApplicationGateway01" -ResourceGroupName "ResourceGroup01"
 PS C:\> $AppGw = Add-AzureRmApplicationGatewayBackendHttpSettings -ApplicationGateway $AppGw -Name "Setting02" -Port 88 -Protocol "HTTP" -CookieBasedAffinity "Disabled"
 ```

-The first command gets the application gateway named ApplicationGateway01 that belongs to the resource group named ResourceGroup01 and stores it in the $AppGw variable.The second command adds back-end HTTP settings to the application gateway, setting the port to 88 and the protocol to HTTP and names the settings Setting02.
+The first command gets the application gateway named ApplicationGateway01 that belongs to the resource group named ResourceGroup01 and stores it in the $AppGw variable.
+The second command adds back-end HTTP settings to the application gateway, setting the port to 88 and the protocol to HTTP and names the settings Setting02.

 ## PARAMETERS